virmodoetiae/shaderthing/README.md

 The vir and third-party libraries are statically linked to the final ShaderThing executable, making it stand-alone.

-The vir library (whose development both predates and partially led to the development of ShaderThing) currently only wraps OpenGL (for graphics management) and GLFW (for window & input management), but it is structured to possibly accomodate for other rendering and window/input-management platforms (though no such plans exists for the time being).
+The vir library (whose development both predates and partially led to the development of ShaderThing) currently only wraps OpenGL (for graphics management) and GLFW (for window & input management), but it is structured to possibly accomodate for other rendering and window/input-management platforms (though no such plans exist for the time being).

 # How to compile